AnthenaSu/Refactoring-a-Large-Scale-Java-Codebase-with-SOLID-Principles-and-Design-Patterns/Blog.md

 2. In my original movement design, I implemented the Strategy Pattern using a dedicated context class (DoMovement) that held a MoveStrategy object.
 Although functional, this version created unnecessary indirection and violated the Open–Closed Principle, because adding or modifying a movement algorithm required editing both the context class and the enemy classes.
 In Version 2, I replaced the context class entirely with a static Map<String, MoveStrategy> that directly associates movement types (e.g. "random", "runAway", "hostile") with their corresponding strategy objects.
 Enemies now select the appropriate behaviour simply by changing a string key, and the map handles the creation of new movement strategy.

+3. Merge requests 6-8 in Task 1 Part D were actually added recently (after creating new entities).

 **Test list**